-For this cPP, the Evaluation Activities for this family focus on understanding the interfaces presented in the TSS response to the functional requirements and the interfaces presented in the AGD documentation.
+The Evaluation Activities for this family focus on understanding the interfaces presented in the TSS in response to the functional requirements and the interfaces presented in the AGD documentation.
 No additional 'functional specification' documentation is necessary to satisfy the Evaluation Activities specified in the SD.